buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedInfrastructureElements/Entities/IfcSignalType.md

+# IfcSignalType

 The _IfcSignalType_ provides the type information for _IfcSignal_ occurrences.
 <!-- end of short definition -->

 A signal is an active device that conveys information or instructions to users, by means of an audio, visual signal or a combination of the 2.